Cybercrime and online safety eLearning

 Accessing Cybercrime and online safety eLearning

-Derbyshire County Council and Derbyshire school employees without SAP payroll numbers should email: email@example.com to request access.
+- Derbyshire County Council and Derbyshire SAP school employees without SAP payroll numbers should email: email@example.com to request access.

-Access to community safety eLearning courses by non-Derbyshire County Council staff or partnership agencies in Derbyshire will be considered on a case by case basis.
+- Access to community safety eLearning courses by non-Derbyshire County Council staff, schools or partnership agencies in Derbyshire will be considered on a case by case basis.
 To enquire, please email: firstname.lastname@example.org

 This module explores:

-- why online safety is important for DCC staff and service users
+- why online safety is important for Derbyshire County Council staff and service users

 - what cybercrime is (including national and local examples if possible)